aws/aws-cdk/packages/@aws-cdk/aws-glue/README.md

 });
 ```

-if a specific connection type construct props does not expose all properties, additional properties can still be set as follows
+In case a specific connection type construct does not expose all properties, additional properties can still be set using the `properties` property.

 ```ts
 new glue.MongoDBSourceConnection(stack, 'Connection', {